johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 # Implementing a Basic Unix Shell

-## Outcomes
-Upon completion of the article, you will have an understanding of the fundamentals of using system calls, operating system interfaces, and abstractions for process control that facilitate the implementation of a Unix shell.
-The information presented can then be used to further your study of computer science and systems programming.

 ## Introduction
 In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux distributions).
 The shell will allow a user to run programs in the following fashion using absolute (1-3) and relative paths (4-5).
 1. `/bin/ls -al`